ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 .. note::

-    The "Design evaluation" use-case aims for creating and evaluating designs on the project root level.
-It is intended to be used in cases, where optiSLang is used in other environments to manage a parametric workflow, expose input and output parameters (that is parameters and responses) and to evaluate designs based on this parametric.
-It does not cover the generation or monitoring of designs of optiSLang internal nested analysis systems (for example Sensitivity or Optimization).
-    In order to support the "Design evaluation" use-case, the optiSLang project has to be prepared in a certain way:
+    The *Design evaluation* use case aims for creating and evaluating designs on the project root level.
+It is intended to be used when optiSLang is is being used in other environments to manage a parametric workflow, expose input and output parameters (that is parameters and responses), and evaluate designs based on this parametric workflow.
+This use case does not cover the generation or monitoring of designs of optiSLang internal nested analysis systems, such as **Sensitivity** and **Optimization** systems.
+To support the *Design evaluation* use case, the optiSLang project must be prepared in a certain way:

-    - Create the workflow and register parameters and responses at the root system level
+    - Create the workflow and register parameters and responses at the root system level.
-    - Connect the workflow to the root system using ``Receive designs`` and ``Send back designs`` options
+    - Connect the workflow to the root system using the **Receive designs** and **Send back designs** options.

     For more information, see the :ref:`ref_ten_bar_truss_evaluate_design`
-    example and general optiSLang documentation on generating workflows.
+    example and the optiSLang user documentation on generating workflows.

 Create a design